sdeigm/uni-meter/README.md

 `uni-meter` use the Java logback logging system.
 In the default setup only info, warning and error messages are written to the logfile/standard output.
 For debugging purposes you can set the log level to `DEBUG` or even `TRACE` within the logback configuration file.
-The location of that configuration file differs on your setup type.
+The location of that configuration file differs depending on your setup type.

 * For a physical server this is typically `/opt/uni-meter/config/logback.xml`
 * For a docker setup it is/can be provided as a parameter to your startup command